dwilliam62/gentoo-ddubs/README.md

 ## A reproducible snapshot of _my_ Gentoo config

 - Plus snapshot of Jak's Hyprland dotfiles
-- You can download current version [here](https://github.com/Jakoolit/Hyprland-Dots)
+- You can download current dotfiles [here](https://github.com/Jakoolit/Hyprland-Dots)

 - Scripts to bootstrap a similar system quickly.
 - It includes Portage configuration